 Every day for the past six decades Australian peacekeepers have served overseas.

 Australian peackeepers caught in the crossfire in a massacre in Rwanda.

 An Australian army guerilla force fighting the Japanese in timor had just one link with home - a small warship named Kuru.

-The 'god of strategy' cut short Steve Bullard
+- The 'god of strategy' cut short by Steve Bullard.

 An allied air attack changed the career of a fanatical idealogue and pathalogically brutal staff officer headed for Kokoda.

 - Time and Type by Emma Morris.